paullu-teach/C275.CPP.Intro.Labs.2022/ID/wqi3/labs/Lab05SolvingForCarrots/README.md

 ## Goal

 The goal of this lab is find the amount of carrots given out.
+A carrot is given for every problem solved.

 ## Example